hsaturn/World/README.md

 ## Compilation

+See required libraries before trying to build World !

+cd build && cmake .. && make

 Tested on :

 * Kubuntu 16.04

-## Libraries
+## Required Libraries

 * libglfw3-dev

 * https://github.com/hsaturn/SaturnLib
-This library should be cloned in the same folder as World
+This library should be cloned in the same folder as World.

+cd SaturnLib && cmake . && sudo make install